 Games are one of our favorite ways to learn anything, I mean if you are having fun it doesn’t feel like learning!

-50 States Activity Books
+50 States Activity Book

-We haven’t used these activity books, however, they all get amazing reviews on Amazon so I have included them.
+We haven’t used these activity books, however, they all get amazing reviews so I have included them.
 Please let me know in the comments if you have used any of these, or if you recommend anything else.

 Songs about the 50 States

 These are all FREE from Youtube.
 They are all so incredibly catchy, you will be singing them constantly, in fact, I had a dream about the Animaniacs song last night!!
 But trust me, they really are a fun way to learn the 50 states.

 Apps for Learning The States of America